YogendraRajput47/Learning-Git/README.md

 # Learning-Git
-This is demo for learning Git &amp; Github.
+This is demo for learning Git and Github.
 <br>
 Author - Yogendra Rajput